-Let’s face it: as much as we want to stop binging, and as critical as it is to our health to stop as soon as possible, the alternative of beating ourselves up simply does not work.
+Let’s face it: as much as we want to stop binging, the alternative of beating ourselves up simply does not work.

-So after years of practicing here is what I recommend to cope with binges:
+So after years of practicing here’s what I recommend to cope with binges:

 - First, swear off beating yourself up after a binge.
 Write it out.
 Make a contract with yourself that you refuse to treat yourself badly after a binge from this day forward.

 - Write out a self-acceptance and love mantra.
 If this is difficult, pretend that someone else you love dearly, who you know is wanting and trying to recover, just shared with you that she/he slipped.
 How would you speak to him/her?